Search: 29 results

 Then the chief of the cupbearers spoke with Pharaoh, saying, "I remember my sins today.

-and the food of his table, and the deportment of his servants, and the order of service of his attendants, and their apparel, and his cupbearers, and his ascent by which he went up to the house of Jehovah, there was no more spirit in her.
+and the food of his table, and the seated assembly of his servants, and the attendance of his ministers with their apparel, and his cupbearers, and his ascent by which he ascended unto the house of Yahweh, there was in her no more spirit.

 And the king of Assyria sent Tartan, and the chief of the eunuchs, and the chief of the cupbearers from Lachish, to King Hezekiah with a great army against Jerusalem.
 And they went up and came to Jerusalem.
 And when they had come up, they came and stood by the conduit of the upper pool, which is in the highway of the Fuller's Field.